 Caution: Do not use this remedy if you have sensitive skin as lemon juice can cause redness and irritation.
 Excess lemon juice can also dry out your skin.

 What To Do: Mix ¼ teaspoon of lemon juice with 2 tablespoons of aloe vera gel.
-Apply the mixture on the affected area.
+Apply the mixture TO the affected area.
 Wash it off after it dries.
 Also, use sunscreen afterward if you are going out as lemon makes your skin photosensitive.

 4. Aloe Vera And Tea Tree Oil